 After a weekend-camping trip upstate, a young couple struggles to explain a paranormal experience, and whether what they saw outside their tent was real or trick of the mind.
 When the haunting becomes more and more real, Taylor and Brian are forced to confront traumatic parts of their past, and bring in a spiritual medium to advise them.
 As the lights begin to flicker, everyone questions their belief, trust, and whether they are responsible for the ghosts that haunt them.

-When his best friend Roger considers leaving the city, and pursuit of the arts, for a new relationship, Theo has to face his own struggle with the future, and how his past has shaped him.
-As his world begins to unravel, he confronts his own relationship, his career, and his "best laid plans".
+When his best friend Roger considers leaving the city, and pursuit of the arts, for a new relationship, Theo begins to unravel.
+As his world shifts around him, Theo has to face his own struggle with the future, a relationship that won’t grow, and his "best laid plans".
 5 YEAR PLAN explores the dreams we wanted for ourselves at one time, and the way life shapes or destroys them along the way.

 On a seemingly normal weekend in the fall, Chris runs away from Boston to his hometown looking for clarity and peace.
 What he finds instead is Bailey: his parent's new next-door neighbor, whose wedding it taking place later that day.
 As a hurricane barrels down towards the ceremony, driveways are crossed and champagne is shared, leaving all involved to consider what we remember about the "big days" in our lives, and whether they live up to those expectations at all.
 Exploring love, marriage, and perfect strangers, ANY OTHER DAY is about who we meet and when, and how our lives change, if at all.